MITXy/SentimentAnalysis-Nike-and-Adidas/README.md

 ## Overview

 This repository contains the code and resources for a sentiment analysis project that examines customer reviews for two fashion brands, Adidas and Nike.
 The project aims to compare sentiment analysis outcomes using lexicon-based tools (TextBlob, SentiWordNet, and Vader) and categorize customer feedback based on their purchased items.
+Acess a comprehensive documentation of this research [here](https://docs.google.com/document/d/1xbzcP9fu9a2scFvQraUnZ4IUcwttCcMZllV0dPCIKpc/edit?usp=sharing).

 ![FashionBrands](fashion_brand.webp)
 ## Table of Contents